BuiTranDoan/CP3407---Advanced-Software-Engineering/iteration_2.md

 # Actual iteration-2 board, (see chapters 3 and 4), add your start and end dates

-Checklist:
-1. github entry timestamps
-2. User stories are correct: see p39

-* Assumed Velocity FROM iteration-1: ??
+* Assumed Velocity FROM iteration-1: 9 days
 * Number of developers: 4
 * Total estimated amount of work: 7 days